AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

 >[!NOTE]
 >
-> Adobe releases a full installer every 6th service pack.
+> Adobe releases a full installer every sixth service pack.
 AEM 6.5 Forms Service Pack 12 (6.5.12.0) on JEE was the last full installer.
 The full installer provides support for new platforms while the regular service pack installer includes new features, bug fixed and general improvements.
 If you are performing a fresh installation or planning to use latest software for your AEM 6.5 Forms on JEE environment, Adobe recommends using AEM 6.5.12.0 Forms on JEE full installer released on 03 March 2022 instead of AEM 6.5 Forms installer released on 08 April 2019.
 After using the full installer, install the latest service pack.

 ## Download and install Service Pack on an AEM Form on JEE environment {#download-and-install-for-jee-service-pack}